The ultimate guide to safety stock

 The right-sizing of contingency stock is a type of risk management and closely related to business continuity planning.
 You have to assess the level of protection you want to have, for instance, the ability to continue without any supply for 6 months, or the ability to handle a sudden doubling in demand (eg for flu vaccines), and so on.

-You can never protect yourself against all possible scenarios (what happens if supply is disrupted for 12 months?
+You can never protect yourself against all possible scenarios.
+(What happens if you experience supply disruption for 12 months?
 For 24 months?
-What happens if demand triples or quadruples?) and you also have to weigh the risk of running short against the waste involved if you never need your contingency stock.
+What happens if demand triples or quadruples?)
+You have to weigh the risk of running short against the waste involved if you never need your contingency stock.
 This is why contingency stock is only appropriate in very specific circumstances, in a lot of which a public or governmental organisation will directly or indirectly be picking up the bill.

 One size does not fit all

 For the rest of this article, let us focus on safety stock itself.
-When working out how much safety stock to hold, there are 3 main considerations to factor in before you even start calculating.
+When working out how much safety stock to hold, there are 3 main considerations to factor in.
 The first is the nature of your demand, the second is the service level you are targeting, and the third is the planning methodology you use.

-1. The nature of demand.
-Demand can be uniform or variable, flat or nonstationary (i.e. growing or declining), regular or sporadic, predictable or unpredictable, and in terms of probability distributions it can demonstrate normal distribution or other types of distribution such as gamma, poisson, or negative binomial.
+- The nature of demand.
+Demand can be uniform or variable, flat or nonstationary (i.e. growing or declining), regular or sporadic, predictable or unpredictable.
+In terms of probability distributions it can demonstrate normal distribution or other distributions like gamma, poisson, or negative binomial.
 Noting that whatever it is at the moment, it can change at any time.
 There is a lot of complexity here.
 The key point to understand in a first instance is that tools and models designed to define ideal safety stock levels are highly unlikely to factor all of these dimensions in and so will work better for some items than others

-2. Service level.
-Service level is often poorly understood in this context, but is a very important input to a lot of safety stock models.
+- Service level.
+Service level is often poorly understood in this context, but is an important input to many safety stock models.
 It represents the likelihood that stock is available when required.
 Mathematically, only infinite stock will deliver a fill rate of 100%, but organisations can target a specific fill rate (frequently in the 95-99% range) and build safety stock to try to assure that level.
 Read our article on supply chain service levels for a deeper dive

-3. Planning methodology.
+- Planning methodology.
 There is an important difference between deterministic and replenishment methods.
-In a replenishment model, you define the required safety stock to deliver a given service level for expected average demand and variability.
+With replenishment, you define the required safety stock to deliver a given service level for expected average demand and variability.
 With deterministic models you are planning on the basis of given demand.
-As such, the concept of safety stock is in theory redundant, although in practice deterministic methods (such as MRP) still have to deal with some level of variability.
+As such, the concept of safety stock is in theory redundant.
+In practice, deterministic methods (such as MRP) still have to deal with some level of variability.
 A common cause of overstocks is when organisations size safety stock as if they were using a replenishment model when in practice they are planning deterministically, often to a forecast

 The three considerations above are important factors in segmenting your inventories.
-Before trying to optimize your safety stocks it is important to understand what different types of inventory you are dealing with.
-Trying to use the same model for calculating safety stock across all items is highly likely to lead to sub-optimal outcomes.
+Before trying to optimize your safety stocks it is important to understand the types of inventory you are dealing with.
+Using the same model to calculate safety stock across all items is highly likely to lead to sub-optimal outcomes.

 Different methods for calculating safety stock